Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-Kentavious Caldwell-Pope and his Denver Nuggets teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.
+Kentavious Caldwell-Pope be on the court for the Denver Nuggets at 8:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.

-Below we will break down Caldwell-Pope's stats and trends, helping you make good selections on prop bets.
+If you'd like to place a wager on Caldwell-Pope's props, we look at his available ones, providing some stats and trends, below.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat